blengerich/GenAMap/README.md

 ./run_genamap.sh $DATA_FOLDER $CONFIG_FOLDER
 ```

-where $DATA_FOLDER denotes the folder where your dataset locates
+where $DATA_FOLDER is the folder where your dataset is and
-$CONFIG_FOLDER denotes the folder where your authorization file that contains administrator email and password locates in
+$CONFIG_FOLDER is the folder where your authorization file that contains administrator email and password is.
 Note that these two paths are preferred to be absolute paths.

 After that, you can enjoy the next-generation GWAS by visiting __localhost__ on Linux.
 On Mac, this is __192.168.99.100__, or __0.0.0.0__ if your docker version > 1.2.x